HumeraShaik24/Passive-Revenue-Leak-Finder/README.md

 ## 🧐 The Challenge
 In a fast-paced business environment, revenue can silently slip through the cracks.
 This project performs a **deep-dive analysis** of a company's transaction data to **identify and quantify passive revenue leaks**.
-By pinpointing the **source, scale, and location** of these leaks, we provide actionable recommendations to **stop financial losses and boost profitability**.
+By pinpointing the **source, scale, and location** of these leaks, provided actionable recommendations to **stop financial losses and boost profitability**.

 ---

 ## 📊 The Data
-We analyzed the `passive_revenue_leak_finder_6000.csv` dataset, containing detailed transaction records, including:
+I analyzed the `passive_revenue_finder.csv` dataset, containing detailed transaction records, including:

 - **Transaction ID** – Unique identifier for each transaction
 - **Order Details** – Product information, quantity, and pricing